jessicabyrne/crypto-conversion/AnswersToTechnicalQuestions.md

 2nd hour: building node/express proxy to fetch cryptocurrency data, write tests and documentation as I go

 3rd hour: wire up to front end, add styles, use native HTML elements for accessibility.
+Add some sanitization of input on the front end input field.

 4th hour: write tests, refactor, tidy code, double check documentation.

 # What would you add to your solution if you had more time?

-With more time: There are still loads of improvements for this app possible with more time.
+There are still loads of improvements for this app possible with more time.

 1. Caching: to improve the speed and usability of the app, the service could make a single call to the CoinMarketCap API and cache it, then do a search on the result when the user inputs data.
 With more time, I could add memcache or another caching mechanism to get results every minute.

 2. Expand the typing on the app.
 The more types the better.
 For this project I left the proxy layer alone in consideration of time, but I could use the library `runtypes` to add necessary typing.

 3. Do more sanitizing of the input on the backend.
 Checks on the front end are not enough for data sanitization.
 With more time, I could add a sanitization library and make sure the URI is encoded properly.

    3a.
 One thing to add for security would be an autocomplete/dropdown user input that only takes valid cryptocurrency inputs.

 4. Write more tests.
 With more time I would add more tests to the suite.
-Look into writing integration tests, add edge cases, text proxy layer, etc.
+Look into writing integration tests, consider more edge cases, text proxy layer, etc.

-5. Add loading, can show a loading icon when fetching the data.
+5. Add loading, could show a loading icon when fetching the data.

+6. Error handling: right now there is a generic error message "No results found" but there could be more error messages depending on the response we get back.

 # What was the most useful feature that was added to the latest version of your language of choice?
 Please include a snippet of code that shows how you've used it.

-The one feature of es2020/es6 that I use often is optional chaining.
+The one feature of es2020/es6 that I appreciate is optional chaining.
 It allows you to access deeply nested object properties without adding a long chain of checks to see if the value before exists.

 I could do something like
 `const price = data[cryptoType]?.quote?.USD?.price` to make sure the data object is coming back as expected.